Sanitary Napkins: Types and Uses

 Earlier, women used sandbags and mud bags during the menstruation cycle.
 When these bags use to get heavy with the flow, women use to throw the sand and mud, and they fill the bags again and use them.
 It was the most unhygienic practice women use to do during periods.

-Disposable Sanitary Napkins are used only once, and women need to dispose of after it is used.
-These sanitary napkins are disposed of by wrapping them in tissue paper or newspaper, throwing them in the plastic bag, and then disposing of them in the dustbin and by incinerating the use sanitary napkins.
+Disposable Sanitary Napkins are use only once, and women need to dispose of after it is used.
+These sanitary napkins are dispose of by wrapping them in tissue paper or newspaper, throwing them in the plastic bag, and then disposing of them in the dustbin and by incinerating the use sanitary napkins.
 There are subtypes of s disposable hygienic napkins:

 Pantyliner is a type of sanitary napkin that can be use to absorb the daily vaginal discharge.
 Women can use it during medium and low menstrual flow or spotting.
 It can be use as a support for tampons and menstrual cups.